darellduma/-WordPress-Plugin-Google-reCAPTCHA-Response-Validator/README.md

 This plugin is recommended for WordPress developers who wants to validate Google reCAPTCHA response from the front end.

+Google doesn't accept localhost as domain so use the loopback address (127.0.0.1) instead

 ## How To Use
 1. Download the entire folder.
 2. Paste it in your plugins directory file.